 But you don’t look sick: Invisible Disabilities

 There is an unfortunate stigma on many diseases that are painful and debilitating leaving us no longer able to work or to participate in what was once a “normal” and active life.
 Some may not show any outward signs of illness.
 These are referred to as invisible disabilities.
 There are many such diseases that can fit into this category: Lupus, Rheumatoid Arthritis, MCTD, and Myositis, to name just a few.
 Many of us tend to look healthy at first, but in no way does that mean we are not sick.
 “But you don’t look sick” is a statement that is a setback for many of us when trying to get a diagnosis, not to mention it can be hurtful.

 Many people have said to me over the years, “But you don’t look sick” or “Well, you look great.”
 Many are well-meaning with their comments while others seem to cast doubt as if I am truly sick.
-This makes for a difficult existence when you find yourself in the invisible disability category since doctors are guilty of this seemingly innocent statement and may make judgements based on our appearance.
-This very predicament is a large part of why it took over two years for me to get a true diagnosis, while having many misdiagnoses along the way.
+This makes for a difficult existence when you find yourself in the invisible disability category since doctors are guilty of this seemingly innocent statement and may make judgments based on our appearance.
+This very predicament is a large part of why it took over two years for me to get a true diagnosis while having many misdiagnoses along the way.